 Rugby Union is played by teams of 15 players, with each team made up of eight forwards and seven backs.

-The forwards are generally bigger and heavier and the backs are faster and smaller.
+The players who are forwards are generally bigger and heavier, while the backs are faster and smaller.

 The biggest competition in Union is the World Cup, played every four years, but the most famous one in this country is the Six Nations championship.